srieger1/hsfulda-argocd-demo/calendar-chart/README.md

 ### Persistence

 The MySQL database uses a PersistentVolumeClaim to store data.
-This is enabled by default in the `values.yaml` file.
+This is set to `false` by default in the `values.yaml` file.

 ### MySQL Connection